yuvrajsingh2304/Newsletter_2023/Notices/Instructions.md

 ### Instructions to be followed for submitting data for Newsletter 2023

-The Newsletter 2023 is to be released containing data from January 2021 to December 2021.
+The Newsletter 2023 is to be released containing data from January 2022 to December 2022 (or till date).

 For executing the same, kindly follow the instructions below -

 1. Create an account at [https://github.com/](https://github.com/).
 2. Also install a text editor named **ATOM** from [https://atom.io/](https://atom.io/).